More to Come...

 We must take action to mitigate the corrosive effects of disinformation on social media.
 With the great benefit of increased interconnectivity, we must ensure that social media companies find ways to keep their platforms safe, while at the same time protecting our freedom of speech.

 We must have the power and control over our own data.
-We must have clearer public understanding about how our data is used, and we must have a right to be forgotten on the internet.
+We must have a clearer public understanding of how our data is used, and we must have a right to be forgotten on the internet.
 Leaving so much personal and sensitive data in the hands of reckless internet companies is dangerous.
 We must empower and protect consumers by making it a right to control your own data on the internet.

 I was reared on a small rural farm in Los Chavez, New Mexico.
 I know how hard it is to go out in the bone-chilling cold to break the ice in the trough so that the cattle, sheep, and pigs can have water.
 I also know the spectacular beauty of lying in an alfalfa field with its sweet aroma and staring up at the stars at the wonder of our universe as you hear the sounds of the animals and insects at night.
-The acequia system that I grew up with has proven to be important infrastructure in keeping our small farms productive in New Mexico.
+The acequia system that I grew up with has proven to be an important infrastructure in keeping our small farms productive in New Mexico.

-Meanwhile, our larger farmers and ranchers have been hit by drought rising costs and lower wholesale prices for their meat and produce.
+Meanwhile, our larger farmers and ranchers have been hit by drought-rising costs and lower wholesale prices for their meat and produce.
 Chile and pecan farms have been deeply affected by drought and are likely to continue to suffer as our climate continues to change.
-Meanwhile our water infrastructure needs significant work.
+Meanwhile, our water infrastructure needs significant work.
 COVID-19 has made the work even more difficult and destabilized markets.

 The following are some of the policies I will support to address the real needs of farmers and ranchers in our state.